 Russia has its strategic interests in South Caucasus and tries to have a dominant position in the region.
 Its neighborhood policy comprised both hard and soft power tools that aim to increase influence over the countries of South Caucasus.
 However, Russia has had different results and has faced important obstacles while implementing its policies in Armenia, Azerbaijan and Georgia.

 Peace in the South Caucasus is highly valued.
 However, a long history of violent conflicts and deeply rooted territorial claims make this coveted peace hard to achieve.
 Conflict in Nagorny Karabakh does not promise a speedy resolution and does not appear to show any sign of transformation in political discussions taking place within the nations engaged in it.

 From the outset, Germany’s chairmanship of the OSCE, in 2016, promised to be fraught with sizable challenges.
 One of these challenges came from the recent developments in the South Caucasus, which demonstrated with renewed force that national boundaries in the post-Soviet space, and thus the security situation, are still far from stable.

-(ongoing project) The project Stories from the South Caucasus is implemented in cooperation with netgazeti.ge and its main goal is to produce news and articles regarding to the latest developments of the South Caucasus and accordingly, raise awareness and the level of interest of Georgian population on neighboring countries, as well as conflict regions of Georgia.
+(closed project) The project Stories from the South Caucasus is implemented in cooperation with netgazeti.ge and its main goal is to produce news and articles regarding to the latest developments of the South Caucasus and accordingly, raise awareness and the level of interest of Georgian population on neighboring countries, as well as conflict regions of Georgia.

 (closed project) The project CAUCADOC was implemented in cooperation with Czech organization People in Need.
 It was part of a wider program funded by EC to support documentary filmmaking and running in the whole South Caucasus in 2012-14.
 HBF SC cooperated with project during 2013 by co-funding part of the festival.